 by Mike Meyer, Director of William G. Jackson CTL

-If you’d like to talk more about open-source textbooks share other teaching resources you’ve found, email email@example.com or feel free to stop by the William G. Jackson Center for Teaching and Learning in the Van Pelt and Opie Library, room 219.
+If you’d like to talk more about learning object repositories or share teaching resources you’ve found, email email@example.com or stop by the William G. Jackson Center for Teaching and Learning in the Van Pelt and Opie Library, room 219.